schollii/pypubsub/docs/index.rst

 Welcome to PyPubSub's Home Page!
 ====================================

-.. note:: The latest API is v3.3.0, released February 2014

-.. note:: This site was updated for v3.3.0.
-The home page for the previous release v3.2.0 is at `this v3.2 URL <v3.2/index.html>`_.
-The home page for the release before that, v3.1.2, is at `this v3.1 URL <v3.1/index.html>`_.

-The Pubsub package provides a publish - subscribe Python API that facilitates event-based programming.
+This is the documentaiton for the PyPubSub project.
+This Python project defines a package called 'pubsub' which provides a publish - subscribe API to facilitate event-based programming and decoupling of components of an application.
 Using the publish - subscribe pattern in your application can dramatically simplify its design and improve testability.
-Robin Dunn, the creator of wxPython where the pubsub package was born, summerizes Pubsub nicely:
+Robin Dunn, the creator of wxPython where the pubsub package was born, summerizes PyPubSub nicely:

     Basically you just have some part(s) of your program subscribe to a particular topic and have some other part(s)